UK singles chart

 The UK singles chart began to be compiled in 1952.
 According to the Official Charts Company's statistics, as of 1 July 2012, 1,200 singles had topped the Official Singles Chart.
 The precise number of chart-toppers is debatable due to the profusion of competing charts from the 1950s to the 1980s, but the usual list used is that endorsed by the Guinness Book of British Hit Singles and subsequently adopted by the Official Charts Company.
 The company regards a select period of the New Musical Express chart (only from 1952 to 1960) and the Record Retailer chart from 1960 to 1969 as predecessors for the period up to 11 February 1969, where multiples of competing charts (none official) coexisted side by side.
 For example, the BBC compiled its own chart based on an average of the music papers of the time; many songs announced as having reached number one on BBC Radio and Top of the Pops before 1969 are not listed as chart-toppers according to the legacy criteria of the Charts Company.

 The first number one on the UK singles chart was "Here in My Heart" by Al Martino for the week ending 14 November 1952.
-As of the week ending 20 November 2025, the UK singles chart has had 1,445 different number one hits.
-The current number one single is "The Fate of Ophelia" by Taylor Swift.
+As of the week ending 1 October 2026, the UK singles chart has had 1,458 different number one hits, none of which have spent more weeks at the top position than "Rein Me In" by Sam Fender and Olivia Dean.
+The current number one song on the chart is "Great Expectation" by Sienna Spiro.